gregmarine/ByGregMarine.com/Blog/src/2024/08/13_more-to-come.md

-# TBD
+# More to Come

 ## New Port Richey

 On Friday, my sister reached out to me to see if I wanted to hang out with her on Saturday.
 Since I rarely see her, I made myself available.
 I had wanted to be out and about on that day anyway.
 Having someone come along was an added bonus...hehehe When I got to her place, she asked what I wanted to do.
 I was interested in doing a *downtown* sort of day.
-My first thought was downtown Dunedin where she lives.
+My first thought was downtown  where she lives.
 In the conversation I had mentioned downtown New Port Richey.
 She had never been.
 So I offered the suggestion we go there instead.
 So we did...hehehe

 NPR is one of the few places near me that I have considered as a possible place to move to next year.
-It seemed like a great idea to check it out.
+It seemed like a great idea to check out.
 I've been there a few times.
 My favorite Asian restaurant is there, actually.
 But besides that, I've only ever checked out the ice cream parlor.
 I hadn't ever just spent the day exploring it.

 We were there for about 4 or 5 hours.
 We ate at that aforementioned restaurant, walked around Sims Park, checked out where a few apartment buildings were, had some ice cream, and walked up and down a few of the downtown streets.
 Everything we did was all within walking distance.
 It was quite lovely.
 At first it seemed like the sort of place I'd like to live.
 But then my sister pointed out that there were very few actual shops.
 Most of the businesses were eateries.
 She didn't really like it and I absorbed her vibe and started thinking it might not be a place I'd live after all.